 German forces invaded the Soviet Union on June 22, 1941.
 Based on an agreement between the Soviet government and the Polish government in exile, all Polish citizens held in Soviet camps were to be released (in part, to create a Second Polish Army in exile).
 Upon his release, Herman went to Uzbekistan to join the Second Polish Army.
 He worked as a medic in Uzbekistan for two years until his unit moved to the eastern front.
 In June 1944 Herman was injured when the ambulance he was riding in drove over a land mine.
 After recuperating Herman was sent to the headquarters of the Second Polish Army, newly stationed in Lublin, the former Lublin/Majdanek concentration camp.
 Herman worked in the Majdanek hospital, caring for the liberated prisoners who were left behind when the retreating Nazis liquidated the camp.
 Shortly thereafter Herman was sent to work in a hospital in Pomerania where he worked until the end of the war.

 After the war Herman married Susan Strauss, a fellow survivor.
 The two immigrated to the United States in 1947.
 Herman is the author of more than twenty novels and books of poetry and has worked as a writer and journalist for over 60 years.
-Herman and Susan live in the Washington, DC area and volunteer at the United States Holocaust Memorial Museum.
+Herman lived in the Washington, DC area and volunteered at the United States Holocaust Memorial Museum.